waynodiablo/Oystercard/pills/installing_openssl_on_os_x.md

 * Open a new terminal window.

-* Check that you have OpenSSL version 1.1.0 installed with
+* Check that you have OpenSSL version 1.1.0 installed with:

 ```
 openssl version